The Lambeth Walk: Dance craze

 Schichlegruber Doing the Lambeth Walk, a 1942 British propaganda film in which Nazis are made to look as though they are doing the dance.

 The choreography from the musical, in which the song was a show-stopping Cockney-inspired extravaganza, inspired a popular walking dance, performed in a jaunty strutting style.
 Lane explained the origin of the dance as follows:

 I got the idea from my personal experience and from having worked among cockneys.
 I'm a cockney born and bred myself.
 The Lambeth Walk is just an exaggerated idea of how the cockney struts.

 When the stage show had been running for a few months, C. L. Heimann, managing director of the Locarno Dance Halls, got one of his dancing instructors, Adele England, to elaborate the walk into a dance.
 "Starting from the Locarno Dance Hall, Streatham, the dance-version of the Lambeth Walk swept the country."
 The craze reached Buckingham Palace, with King George VI and Queen Elizabeth attending a performance and joining in the shouted "Oi" which ends the chorus.

+A well-known picture by photographer Bill Brandt's is "Dancing the Lambeth Walk", showing a line of teenage girls laughing as one of their number, in borrowed high heels, dances jauntily, her right hand blurred in motion.
+Originally published in 1943 in the magazine Picture Post, it is one of four by Brandt that appeared in The Family of Man, in a section on childhood, and in the accompanying book catalogue.

+Mass Observation devoted a chapter of their book Britain (1939) to the craze.

+The dance then spread across America, and to Paris and Prague.

+United States

 The fad reached the United States in 1938, popularized by Boston-based orchestra-leader Joseph (Joe) Rines, among others.
 Rines and his band frequently performed in New York, and the dance became especially popular at the "better" night clubs.

 As with most dance crazes, other well-known orchestras did versions of the song, including Duke Ellington's.
-The dance then spread across America, and to Paris and Prague.
-Mass Observation devoted a chapter of their book Britain (1939) to the craze.
+Both Russ Morgan and Duke Ellington had hit records of the song in the United States.

+Nazi Germany

 In Germany, big band leader Adalbert Lutter made a German-language adaptation called Lambert's Nachtlokal that quickly became popular in swing clubs.
 A member of the Nazi Party drew attention to it in 1939 by declaring The Lambeth Walk "Jewish mischief and animalistic hopping", as part of a speech on how the "revolution of private life" was one of the next big tasks of National Socialism in Germany.
-However, the song continued to be popular with the German public and was even played on the radio, particularly during the war, as part of the vital task of maintaining public morale.